 Spanish language study will help prepare IWU business majors to meet the challenge of an increasingly diverse and global business environment.

 The Hispanic/Latino population is the second largest and fastest growing minority in the United States

 By 2030, one of five Americans will be Hispanic/Latino

 Illinois is one of 10 states with a large Hispanic/Latino population, comprising 22% of the population in Chicago

 Hispanic Studies Minor Course Requirements

-- OCSP 322 - Management and Ethics in a Cross-Cultural Environment (part of the IWU Spain Program)
+- Two different Spanish 340 courses (.5 unit each) or OCSP 322 - Management and Ethics in a Cross-Cultural Environment or another elective